aaronpowell/aaronpowell.github.io/src/content/posts/2019-07-22-home-grown-iot-automated-devops.md

   steps:
 ```

 To access a template parameter you need to use `${{ parameters.<parameter name> }}`.
-I'm providing the template with a unique name in the `name` parameter, and then creating a display name using the architecture (AMD64, ARM32, etc.).
+I'm providing the template with a unique name in the `name` parameter and then creating a display name using the architecture (AMD64, ARM32, etc.).

-Next the Job defines a few dependencies, the `Build` and `PrepareAzureACR` Jobs we've seen above and I'll touch on the `PrepareArtifactStorage` shortly.
-Finally this sets the pool as a Linux VM and converts some parameters to environment variables in the Job.
+Next, the Job defines a few dependencies, the `Build` and `PrepareAzureACR` Jobs we've seen above and I'll touch on the `PrepareArtifactStorage` shortly.
+Finally, this sets the pool as a Linux VM and converts some parameters to environment variables in the Job.

 Let's start looking at the tasks: